GIScience/openrouteservice-docs/docs/source/api.rst

 ..
 Optional Parameters
 .. +++++++++++++++++++

 ..
 Parameters in this section are not required for a functional request, however these may contribute to the accuracy of your query.
-Some parameters only work with specific routing profiles. ``noSteps`` for example merely works with the **Pedestrian** or one of the **Bicycle** profiles.
+Some parameters only work with specific routing profiles. ``noSteps`` for example merely works with the **Pedestrian** or one of the **cycling-regular** profiles.
 Please be aware which specific route preference you chose.

 ..
 General Parameters